 Tsawwassen is a community in South Delta that’s home to one of the region’s two BC Ferries‘ terminals that connect the Lower Mainland with Vancouver Island.

-In response to the coronavirus pandemic (and resulting 80% drop in demand for passenger ferry travel), BC Ferries reduced its number of sailings considerably.
+In response to the coronavirus pandemic (and initial resulting 80% drop in demand for passenger ferry travel), BC Ferries reduced its number of sailings considerably.
 On April 3rd, 2020, the corporation announced that it was suspending all sailings from Horseshoe Bay to Nanaimo effective Saturday, April 4th.
 Since that time though, that route has restarted.

 Ferry services from Tsawwassen to both Nanaimo and Victoria have continued to operate, although on a reduced schedule.
 For a while sailings from Tsawwassen to Victoria’s Swartz Bay ferry terminal departed at just 7 am, 11 am, 5 pm and 9 pm.
 Regularly scheduled sailings at 9 am, 1 pm, 3 pm and 7 pm were all cancelled (but have since started back up again, at least in most cases).

 The only sailings from Tsawwassen to Nanaimo’s Duke Point terminal, meanwhile, at least for a while, were at 7:45 am, 12:45 pm, 5:45 pm, and 10:45 pm.
 As of July 2nd, eight additional round trips were added to this route’s weekly schedule.
 Ferry services to Gulf Island destinations have also continued to operate, but also less frequently than usual.

 To learn more about how the coronavirus pandemic is affecting the ferry corporation and its services, see the BC Ferries website.